claresudbery/ElevatorKata01/README.md

 			If somebody calls the lift while it is stopped on a floor because somebody has just exited the lift, it will start moving again

 Possible technologies for a UI:
+	For hosting, try Digital Ocean - like AWS, but cheaper and suitable for small instances for personal projects Nancy?
 	recommended by Braithers:
 		Ruby + Sinatra
 		Angular